markusunger/rogue/README.md

 You have five skill slots, identified by the keys `1` to `5`.
 To use a skill, press the corresponding key as indicated in the UI.
 Depending on what the skill does, you have to select a valid target next.
 Skills that target specific enemies mark each enemy in range with a number.
 Press that number key to execute the skill effect.
 If the skill targets the player itself, it will execute immediately after pressing the skill key.

+### Development

+See `TODO.md` for a roadmap of planned features. `SKILLS.md` holds a short overview of all available skills in the game (hopefully up-to-date, I'm terrible at documentation).
+When in doubt, look at the skill description in-game.